 Individuals who are more susceptible to carbon monoxide poisoning include the elderly, pregnant women, people with health challenges, children and unborn babies.

-Tips On What to Do to Keep Yourself and Your Home Safe
+Tips On What to Do to Keep Yourself and Home Safe

-There are several simple things you can do or adopt to safeguard yourself and your family from the effects of carbon monoxide.
+There are several simple ways you can adopt to safeguard yourself and your family from the effects of carbon monoxide.
 The tips are outlined below:

-- Conduct a gas leakage test from time to time
+- Conduct gas leakage tests from time to time

 - Get professional gas fitters to help you check your gas heaters at least every two years.
 You may also request for a Compliance Certificate as well